What does Dugri mean?

 Harnessing Stress to Excellence (HASTE) is the resilience model at the foundation of Dugri.
 In keeping with our core mission, it focuses on promoting personal wellness and better professional functioning.
-Developed over decades working with military special forces, emergency medical and surgical teams, corporate leadership and first responders, HASTE has been successfully implemented around the world to help the strongest in their most difficult and demoralizing times.
+Developed over decades of working with military special forces, emergency medical and surgical teams, corporate leadership, and first responders, HASTE has been successfully implemented around the world to help the strongest in their most difficult and demoralizing times.
 Beneficiaries include the Israeli Navy SEALS, FEMA, and its NJ Urban Area Security Initiative.

 Who is Dugri for?

 Too often, caregivers forget to care for themselves.
-Dugri is an outlet for all healthcare professionals to share the experiences, emotions and concerns that are unique to our community.
+Dugri is an outlet for all healthcare professionals to share the experiences, emotions, and concerns that are unique to our community.
 If you care for people in your job and need to talk about it, Dugri is for you.

 Where do I start?